Reaching high for the best for your child

 We deliver these three curriculum areas through an integrated programme called 'Jigsaw'.

-Parents and carers have a crucial role to play in supporting all of their child's learning, but especially in relation to sex education.
+Parents and carers have a crucial role to play in supporting all of their child's learning, but especially in relation to relationships, sex and health education.
 Alongside our legal obligations, we are very conscious of the different cultural sensitivities in this area and want the whole school community to feel included in our approach.
 We make all our materials available to parents and carers in advance for them to see.
-Our sex education lessons are supplemented with a resource called 'Teaching SRE With Confidence'.
+Our relationships, sex and health education lessons are supplemented with a resource called 'Teaching SRE With Confidence'.
 The 'scheme of work', or breakdown of precise content, for each year group can be found below, and even more detailed lesson plans can be provided upon request.

-Sex Education Scheme of Work - Reception
+Scheme of Work - Reception

-Sex Education Scheme of Work - Year 1
+Scheme of Work - Year 1

-Sex Education Scheme of Work - Year 2
+Scheme of Work - Year 2

-Sex Education Scheme of Work - Year 3
+Scheme of Work - Year 3

-Sex Education Scheme of Work - Year 4
+Scheme of Work - Year 4

-Sex Education Scheme of Work - Year 5
+Scheme of Work - Year 5

-Sex Education Scheme of Work - Year 6
+Scheme of Work - Year 6

 How do I find out more?